otrv4/otrv4/otrv4.md

 If Alice wishes to communicate to Bob that she would like to use OTR, she sends a message containing the string "?OTRv" followed by an indication of what versions of OTR she is willing to use with Bob.
-The versions she is willing to use, whether she can set this on a global level or on a user by user basis, is up to the implementer.
-However, the requirement of enabling users to choose whether they want to allow or disallow versions is required.
+The versions she is willing to use, whether she can set this on a global level or per-correspondent basis, is up to the implementer.
+However, enabling users to choose whether they want to allow or disallow a version is required, as OTR clients can set different policies for different correspondents.
+For example, Alice could set up her client so that it speaks only OTR version 4, except with Charlie, who she knows has only an old client; so that it will opportunistically start an OTR conversation whenever it detects the correspondent supports it; or so that it refuses to send non-encrypted messages to Bob, ever.

 The version string is constructed as follows:

 If she is willing to use OTR, she appends a byte identifier for the versions in question, followed by "?".
 The byte identifier for OTR version 3 is "3", and "4"